Service Center Location with Decision Dependent Utilities with an Application to Early Stage Testing and Vaccination in Epidemic Planning: Introduction

 \section{Introduction}

-This paper considers a location problem that decides to locate service centers from among candidate locations to serve customers from different sites.
+This paper considers a location problem that decides to locate service centers among candidate locations to serve customers from different sites.
 The objective is to maximize the total utility of the service received by the customers.
-The utility gained by the customers depends on the location of the service centers.
+The utility gained by the customers depends on the \textit{location pattern} of the service centers.
 The decision is constrained due to available budget, and other considerations such as staff availability.
 More formally, let $S$ be the index set of customer sites and $F$ be the index set of candidate service center locations.
-Let $b_j$, $j\in F$ be the cost of opening a service center, and $y_j$ be the binary decision variable for opening a service center at location $j\in F$.
+Let $h_j$, $j\in F$ be the cost of opening a service center, and $y_j$ be the binary decision variable for opening a service center at location $j\in F$.
 The customer site $i\in S$ has a demand $D_i$.
 Each service center $j\in F$ has a service capacity $C_j$. $x_{ij}$ represents the coverage of demand generated from customer site $i$ to facility location $j$.
 We let $u_{ij}(\bs{y})$ represent the utility gained by a customer at site $i\in S$ receiving service from the service center at location $j\in F$, if service center locations are given by $\bs{y}$, where $\bs{y}=\Set*{y_j}{j\in F}$.
 The utility gain is ambiguous, and we let $\Puyij$ represent the ambiguity set of utility functions $u_{ij}(\bs{y})$ for $i\in S$, $j\in F$ when the location decision $\bs{y}$ is implemented.
 Note that this utility gain, as well as the ambiguity set describing the utility gain, is dependent on the decision vector $\bs{y}$.
 The model assumes a total budget $B$ for the service center decisions.
-For a general model we assume that $c_j$ is an additional fixed gain for opening a service center $j\in F$.
-We can take $c_j = 0$ for a problem that only needs to decide the location of service centers.
-However, using $c_j$ provides a structure to the problem that may have wider applicability, e.g., by allowing the model to be a cost minimization model under cardinality constraints.
+For a general model we assume that $h_j$ is an additional fixed gain for opening a service center $j\in F$.
+We can take $h_j = 0$ for a problem that only needs to decide the location of service centers.
 The utility-robust service center location model formulation is given as follows:

 where the constraint in \eqref{opt:RFL} is the budget constraint.
 Additional structural constraints on $\bs{y}$ may be included though they are not given here.
 For a location decision vector $\bs{y}$, $\mathcal{Q}(\bs{y})$ is a risk-averse utility gain given by the following problem (RSP):